Tricontinental Conference (1966): Latin American failed revolutions

-African Liberation Struggle
+African issues

 In contrast to Latin America, the African continent saw revitalized liberation struggles as a result of the Tricontinental Conference that were more successful.
 Of these, the Angolan Civil War and the closely connected South African Border War, in which thousands of Cuban soldiers contributed to eventual Namibian independence, was most influenced by Tricontinental commitments.
 In Southern Africa, the Tricontinental financial pledges toward global liberation struggles came to fruition (Barcia 213).
 Cuba contributed thousands of soldiers and military resources to the left leaning People’s Movement for the Liberation of Angola (MPLA).
 Subsequent revolutions in Mozambique, Guinea-Bissau, and Zimbabwe achieved independence in the late 1970s and early 1980s.

 Members of the conference were particularly vocal against South African apartheid.
 Cuba’s mission in Angola saw confrontation between Cuban troops and South African troops.
 Because Cuba’s action led to eventual Angolan and Namibian independence, it reduced South Africa’s sphere of influence and political power in the region, contributing to the destabilization of the apartheid regime.

-International Political Legacy
+International legacy

 In the 1950s, philosophies of peaceful resistance still operated in many countries seeking independence from colonizers, but the Tricontinental, influenced by the Vietnam War and Algerian War, marked the transition to violent liberation struggles.
 For Cuba, the Tricontinental also presented an opportunity to position itself on the world stage as a country firmly supportive of anti-colonialism.
 This was not necessarily a Communist position, although it opposed American capitalist interventionism, but a strictly anti-imperialist one that committed to supporting resistance struggles financially and militarily, as it did in Angola.
 The spirit of the Tricontinental prevailed throughout the 1970s, but began to lose momentum in the 1980s.
 The debt crisis that began in the 1980s and affected developing countries, particularly in Latin America, provoked the dissolution of the Tricontinental solidarity that had previously united those countries.
 Liberation movements grew less necessary with the achievement of independence and the leftist superpower that was the USSR drew closer to collapse, leaving former Tricontinental delegates purposeless and without global support.